atxFarley/aws_serverless/README.md

 * Angular 10
 * Bootstrap
 * Leaflet
-    * There is one potential additional expense within the web-mapping interface depending on basemap services used.
+    * _One potential additional expense within the web-mapping interface depending on basemap services used._
         * For this project, a personal mapbox service is used for satellite imagery basemap option

 ## Key Features
 * Open-source!